CivYoahtl/civyoahtl.github.io/docs/constitution/treaties.md

 - Signed 14th January 2018
 - Voided 25th August 2018

+## ~~Ascension of Koenigsberg~~

+Yoahtl signed the [Ascension of Koenigsberg](/storage/treaties/ascension-of-konigsberg.pdf) treaty allowing Koenigsberg to join as an autonomous town.

+- Signed ?? (treaty document created 21st January, 2018)

 ## ~~Charter for the Southern Area Treaty Organisation~~

 Yoahtl agreed to the terms of the [Charter for the Southern Area Treaty Organisation](/storage/treaties/southern-area-treaty-organisation.pdf).